“The wolf thought to himself,

-Kidsinco’s scripts are not for sale, and they many not be republished totally or partially in any other website, blog, forum, book, or pamphlet.
+Kidsinco’s scripts are not for sale, and they many not be republished totally or partially in any other website, blog, or forum.
 If you wish others to read our scripts, please place a link to our site.

 Little Red Riding Hood